dipankardas011/dipankardas-portfolio/content/diary/Jul23.md

 description = "Let's talk about my July 2023"
 +++

+# Date 2023-07-16
+1. Done research
+2. ksctl call on design with other maintainers
+3. Queriy to sig-network on gateway
+4. Kodekloud courses

 # Date 2023-07-15
 1. done ksctl issues and PR
 2. research